otterize/otterize-csi-spiffe-demo/README.md

     kubectl logs -f -n otterize-tutorial-iam deploy/server
     ```

 1. Allow the server deployment to create `CertificateRequests` to get a SPIFFE ID.
-Besides that add the label to let Otterize create the IAM role and create an Otterize ClientIntent. **Make sure to change to the correct S3 Bucket Name in the ClientIntent.**
+Besides that add the label to let Otterize create the IAM role.

     ```bash
-    kubectl apply -f rbac-server.yaml
+    kubectl apply -f rbac.yaml
-    kubectl patch deployment server -n otterize-tutorial-iam --patch-file server-patch.yaml kubectl apply -f intent.yaml
+    kubectl patch deployment server -n otterize-tutorial-iam --patch-file server-patch.yaml
     ```

+1. Go to AWS IAM console and look for a IAM role that starts with `otr` and the server pod will have the CSI SPIFFE Driver volume attached to it.
+You can see that by doing a `kubectl describe` on the pod.

+1. Create an Otterize ClientIntent. **Make sure to change to the correct S3 Bucket Name in the ClientIntent.**

+    ```bash
+    kubectl apply -f intent.yaml
+    ```

-1. Check the logs again of the server and notice how the upload is succeeding
+1. Check the logs again of the server and notice how the upload is succeeding.
+You can also validate the policy by going back to the IAM role in the AWS console.

     ```bash
     kubectl logs -f -n otterize-tutorial-iam deploy/server